 Do you need a center-mount swim snorkel?

-With a center-mounted snorkel, swimmers are able to breathe while keeping their head in the water.
-By eliminating the need to turn the head to breathe, swimmers start to relax more in the water, and are able to concentrate on maintaining their body alignment and improving their stroke technique.
+Center-mounted snorkels let swimmers breathe while keeping their head in the water.
+By eliminating the need to turn the head to breathe, swimmers relax and are able to concentrate on maintaining their body alignment and improving their stroke technique.
 This then improves stroke efficiency, helps build aerobic capacity, and leads to improved swim times.

 A snorkel can help correct a wandering head and reinforce a straight-line from the top of the head through to the ankles.
 Swimming with a more relaxed head position, relaxes the neck and shoulder muscles and can help lengthen swim practice sessions.